Adobong sitaw is one of my favorite Filipino vegetable stew made with string beans (sitaw) and pork cooked in vinegar, soy sauce and spices.

 - Add soy sauce and pork.

 - Pour vinegar and add ground pepper.
-Do not cover or mix it until it boils.
+Note: Do not cover or stir until it boils for about 3 minutes.

 - Pour water bring to a boil.